Xinglab/isoCirc/IsoCirc_pipeline/README.md

-# IsoCirc: circular RNA profiling and analysis using long-read sequencing
+# IsoCirc: circRNA profiling and analysis using long-read sequencing

 ## <a name="isocirc"></a>What is IsoCirc ?
 xxx